intel/dffml/_sources/plugins/service/http/api.rst.txt

     {"error": "Source not loaded"}

-.. _repo:
+.. _record:

-Repo
+Record
 ~~~~

-Access a repo by it's unique key.
+Access a record by it's unique key.
 The response will be the JSON representation
-of the repo.
+of the record.
 Here's an example response for a ``GET`` request.

-- ``/source/{ctx_label}/repo/{key}``
+- ``/source/{ctx_label}/record/{key}``

 .. code-block:: json

     {
-      "key": "myrepo",
+      "key": "myrecord",
       "features": {
         "myfeature": "somevalue"
       }
     }

-Just as with DFFML, you'll still get a repo even if the repo doesn't exist
+Just as with DFFML, you'll still get a record even if the record doesn't exist
 within the source.
 However, it will only contain the ``key``.

 Update
 ~~~~~~

-Update a repo by it's unique key. ``POST`` data in the same format received from repo.
+Update a record by it's unique key. ``POST`` data in the same format received from record.

 - ``/source/{ctx_label}/update/{key}``

 .. code-block:: json

     {
-      "key": "myrepo",
+      "key": "myrecord",
       "features": {
         "myfeature": "somevalue"
       }